johnalison/obsidian-notes/0-inbox/CAM Variance March 2025.md

 In the mean time, the ordering of the final assembly tooling is complete; the second batch of tools have been checked out and shipped to CMU and TTU.
 UCSB has been continuing tests on the irradiated modules with Ti baseplate

+# Current
+Since funding from the FNAL subaward became only available at UCSB recently, the submitted accruals reflect a lump sum of several months of labor for module assembly at UCSB submitted to catch up with charges that could only now be charged to the relevant CA causing a current CV.

+## Cost Variance:
+- -120k
+	- -373k :

 # 402.04.04.04 CE - Standard Module Assembly Site 2

 Schedule VAriance